alecazam/kram/README.md

 # kram
 Encode/decode/info to and from PNG/KTX files with LDR/HDR and BC/ASTC/ETC2.

-Kram is a wrapper to many popular encoders.
-Most of these have sourcecode, and have been optimized to use very little memory and generate high quality encodings at all settings.
-All kram encoders are currently cpu-based.
+kram is a wrapper to many popular encoders.
+Most of these have sources, and have been optimized to use very little memory and generate high quality encodings at all settings.
+All kram encoders are currently cpu-based.  kram was built to be small and used as a library or app.
+The final size with all encoders is under 1MB, and each disabling encoders chops off around 200KB down to a final 200KB app size via dead-code stripping.

+kram handles srgb and premul at key points in mip generation.
+Mips are done in-place, and mip data is written out to file to reduce memory usage. kram leaves out BC2 and etcrgb8a1.
+Also BC6 needs an encoder and ASTC HDR encoding needs a bit more work to pull from the float4 pixels.

-Many of the encoders can multithread a single image. kram is designed to process on texture per thread using the python script or a C++11 task system inside kram.
-These currently both take the same amount of time, but the latter is best if kram ever gets gpu accelerated encoding.
+Many of the encoder sources can multithread a single image, but that is unused.  kram is designed to batch process one texture per thread via a python script or a C++11 task system inside kram.
+These currently both take the same amount of cpu time, but the latter is best if kram ever adds gpu accelerated encoding.

+Similar to a makefile system, modstamps are used to skip textures that have already been processed.
+If the source png is newer, then the file is skipped.
+Command line options are not yet compared, so if those change then use --force on the python script to rebuild all textures.

+KTX props are added to store the formats for Metal and Vulkan.
+Also props are saved for channel content.
+I'd like to extend this to provide viewers and shaders more information on the data inside the texture, and ideally each preset should supply these strings.

+KTX can be converted to KTX2 and each mip supercompressed via ktx2ktx2 and ktxsc.
+But here are no viewers for that format.

 There are several commands supported by kram.
 * encode - encode/decode block formats, mipmaps, fast sdf, premul, srgb, swizzles, LDR and HDR support, 16f/32f